hemeryar/coi-with-popups/README.md

 * **construct.com**, an online game engine needs javascript threading for performance, but uses another domain for renderer game-preview popups.

 ## Underlying Issue
-*In this explainer, we call _document_ what is rendered by any individual frame.
+*Note: In this explainer, we call _document_ what is rendered by any individual frame.
 A _page_ contains the top level document, as well as all of its iframe documents, if any.
 When you open a popup, you get a second page.*

 Because of [Spectre](https://spectreattack.com/), OS processes are now the only strong security boundary. `crossOriginIsolated` makes Spectre easier to exploit via powerful APIs, so we need to be able to put `crossOriginIsolated` pages that in their own process.
 To be able to honor that, we used the spec concept of BrowsingContext groups.